hxckey/res_evil/README.md

-A small Resident Evil themed API built using the Flask framework# res_evil
+A small Resident Evil themed API built using the Flask framework